This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The Climate of the Region

 Different climates dictate the watering needs of air plants.
-Those in dry climates need to water their plants more than those in a wet environment.
-It also means that if you live in a dry climate such as Arizona, your air plant will not survive without water.
-The same idea on the amount of moisture available in the air applies in this case.
+Those in dry climates need to water their plants more than in wet environments.
+It also means that if you live in a dry climate like Arizona, your air plant will not survive without water.
+The same idea of the amount of moisture available in the air applies in this case.
 In dry climates, your air plant will not have the alternative of obtaining water from the surrounding air since this is limited.

-But if you are in a wet area like Alaska, your air plants can survive for more extended periods without water.
-The natural humidity in the air will keep the plants moisturized enough allowing you to skip more days without misting them.
+But if you are in a wet area like Alaska, your air plants can survive longer without water.
+The natural humidity in the air will keep the plants moisturized enough, allowing you to skip more days without misting them.
 Such plants also need less frequent soaking.
-We can safely say that an air plant in a wet climate can survive for some weeks without water, while one in a dry environment will be thirsty in a matter of days.
+We can safely say that an air plant in a wet climate can survive for some weeks without water, while one in a dry environment will be thirsty in a few days.

 Seasons and the Current Weather

-Seasons change within a year, impacting how much water your air plant needs.
-During the winter months, your plants can survive for up to three weeks without the need to water them because the surrounding is moist enough.
-However, consider that this can be affected because we use heaters a lot during this season.
+Seasons change within a year, impacting your air plant’s water needs.
+During winter, your plants can survive for up to three weeks without watering them because the surrounding is moist enough.
+However, this can be affected because we often use heaters during this season.

 A heater can dry up your air plants, meaning you need to water them more.
 The best thing to do is if your plant is thirsty and water it accordingly.

-Moreover, during the summer months, it’s hot, and your plant is probably receiving a lot of sunlight.
+Moreover, it’s hot during the summer, and your plant is probably receiving a lot of sunlight.
 It, therefore, means you will need to water it more frequently.
 In this season, your air plant may not stay for over a week without water.
 Even if it survives this period of dryness, it will not thrive.

 What Happens When Air Plants Stay for Long Without Water?